Scaling GraphLLM with Bilevel-Optimized Sparse Querying

 \section{Experiment}

 In this section, we conduct experiments to evaluate the proposed \method{} framework on two types of node-level tasks: node classification and node regression.
-The node classification task involves predicting the class labels of unlabeled nodes given a small set of labeled nodes in a TAG, while the node regression task aims to predict continuous attributes of unlabeled nodes.
-We begin by describing the experimental settings and then investigate the following research questions: \textbf{Q1}: How does \method{} perform overall on node classification and regression tasks? \textbf{Q2}: For large-scale graphs, how significantly does the sparse querying reduce computational overhead? \textbf{Q3}: How effective is bilevel optimization at selecting key nodes compared to other approaches, and how much extra computational cost does it incur? \textbf{Q4}: How transferable are the learned importance scores across different scale GNN architectures?
+Since \method{} targets practical LLM-enhanced graph learning, our main evaluation emphasizes the joint efficiency-performance trade-off.
+We investigate two core questions: \textbf{Q1}: How does \method{} perform overall on node classification and regression tasks? \textbf{Q2}: For large-scale graphs, how significantly does sparse querying reduce computational overhead?
+Additional analyses of the selection strategy, score transferability, LLM backbone robustness, and hyper-parameter sensitivity are reported in Appendix~\ref{sec: ablation-analysis}, Appendix~\ref{sec: importance-transferability-anslysis}, Appendix~\ref{sec:llm-backbone-robustness}, and Appendix~\ref{app:sensitivity_k}.